hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/647_06_thursday_june_27.md

 Nivritti is turning aside from the world.
-Hindu mythology says that the four first-created  (The four first-created were Sanaka, Sanandana, Sanâtana, and Sanatkumâra.) were warned by a Swan (God Himself) that manifestation was only secondary; so they remained without creating.
+Hindu mythology says that the four first-created  (The four first-created were Sanaka, Sanandana, Sanātana, and Sanatkumāra.) were warned by a Swan (God Himself) that manifestation was only secondary; so they remained without creating.
 The meaning of this is that expression is degeneration, because Spirit can only be expressed by the letter and then the "letter killeth" (Bible, 2